jcrawley/Spitfire/README.md

 # Spitfire

 Spitfire is a language that allows the user to implement solutions as fast as possible using the least amount of keystones.
 Ain't nobody got time to type out whole words!
 Spitfire is statically and strongly typed.
 It is FORTRAN-esque in that all of its keywords are capitalized.
-One day in class, `jcrawley` said,  `"I want to make a language that spits fire.` On that fateful day, we knew we had our name.
+One day in class, `jcrawley` said,  `"I want to make a language that spits fire."` On that fateful day, we knew we had our name.

 ### Examples